InfuseAI/primehub-site/docs/shared-files.md

 </div>
 <BR>

-**Shared Files** feature is based on [PHFS Storage](quickstart/nb-data-store#phfs-storage).
-Group members are able to browse uploaded files and to upload files for sharing with others within the same group.
+**Shared Files** feature is based on [PHFS Storage](quickstart/nb-data-store#phfs-storage) to store shared files.
+Group members are able to browse shared files and able to upload files for sharing with same group other members.

 ![](assets/shared-file-list.png)